BiodiversityDataScienceCorp/2023_Group_3/README.md

 4. `futuresdm.R`

 ## Considerations
 + It is important to note that this data has limited data points (53 recordings).
-This is of concern specifially in the current and future SDM models
+This is of concern specifially in the current and future SDM models.
-+ For the future, occurences recorded by museums could be considered and surveys should be completed to better understand the distribution of_A. levettei_.
++ For the future, occurences recorded by museums could be considered and surveys should be completed to better understand the distribution of _A. levettei_.
 + Current and future SDM models should be completed with updated recordings of _A. levettei_.